michaelneale/plumber/README.md

 }
 ```

-In this example, the second two "phases" can be executed in parallel, as they have a comment previous phase they depend on `after "pants"`. `script` is `sh` on unix, and `bat` on windows (plumber takes care of that as well).
+In this example, the second two "phases" can be executed in parallel, as they have a common previous phase they depend on: `after "pants"`. `script` is `sh` on unix, and `bat` on windows (plumber takes care of that as well).

 You can embed pipeline script by using `pipeline` instead of action (there are many actions built in covering high level tasks).